-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learns (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was in the green on the English Learners Performance Indicator (ELPI).
+Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness Long-term English learners (LTEL) and English learners support staff, interventions, and materials Need: According to the CA Dashboard, our English learner student group was in the green on the English learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
 Teacher and parent feedback indicated that they support the importance of the EL program and support increasing students' skills.
-Scope: Limited to Unduplicated Student Group(s) To address this, we will improve our support for our EL and LTEL students by embedding opportunities for structured oral language development, such as public speaking or presentations, providing opportunities for cooperative learning through SGI, and we will provide text-rich environments where students can make language connections between English and their native tongue.
-We will increase and target tutoring, and additional EL paraprofessional support in SGI classes to ensure that English Learners have quality instructional support in their program.
+Scope: Limited to Unduplicated Student Group(s) opportunities for structured oral language development, such as public speaking or presentations, providing opportunities for cooperative learning through SGI, and we will provide text-rich environments where students can make language connections between English and their native tongue.
+We will increase and target tutoring, and additional EL paraprofessional support in SGI classes to ensure that English learners have quality instructional support in their program.
 Additionally, with System 44, we will address the identified needs of our EL students and target their learning gaps.
-Additionally, we will address this need by providing an EL Paraprofessional or other trained bilingual support personnel.
+We will address this need by providing an EL Paraprofessional or other trained bilingual support personnel.
 This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
 Students will receive individualized support based on their specific English proficiency level.
 English language development (ELD) is an integral part of our comprehensive program.
 We aim for every English learner to meet the linguistic and academic goals identified by their proficiency level.
-ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on both academic progress and their We will closely monitor progress on this action which is designed to meet the greatest needs of English Learners Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real-time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
+ELs participate in Newcomer programs, Structured English lmmersion, or English Language Mainstream, based on both academic progress and their capacity to successfully advance their language acquisition.
+Support staff will provide specific language instruction through vocabulary and language development to support literacy skills and language acquisition.
+This will be done throughout the school year. which is designed to meet the greatest needs of English learners.
+Using integrated and designated unit tests on appropriate ELD & ELA standards, and using real-time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.